Reflecting Topology Consistency and Abnormality via Learnable Attentions for Airway Labeling: Method

 According to the hierarchical nomenclature, the assignment of subsegmental labels is determined by their relative relationships to branches within a segment.
-The soft subtree map constrains feature aggregation within and across subtrees at the subsegmental level as follows,
+Therefore, the soft subtree map is utilized to constrain feature aggregation within and across subtrees at the subsegmental level as follows,

 The soft subtree map subsequently promotes the clustering of feature representations according to shared subtree characteristics.
 Subsequent attention layers calculated as Eq.~\eqref{eqA} with global receptive fields then refine these representations, allowing for distinctions between individual nodes.
 This approach improves the clustering of subsegmental features by segmental category and simplifies the prediction of subsegmental categories into encoding intra-subtree relations, effectively enhancing the accuracy and consistency of prediction.